Skip to main content

 This recipe and photos were provided by Sally Roeckell of Table and Dish and were originally published at 365Barrington.com.

 The beauty of chili is that anything goes.
-It’s a blank canvas that allows you to be creative and adapt the dish to your preferences.
-The basic recipe starts with meat, tomatoes and beans with chili pepper.
-My family agrees that after 20+ years of chili experiments, THIS is the very best chili I have ever made.
+It’s a blank canvas that allows you to be creative and adapt to your preferences.
+The basic recipe starts with meat, tomatoes, beans and chili pepper.

-Many turkey chili recipes call for chicken broth, so I decided to replace the chicken broth with Tawny Port.
-Truth is it was sitting on the kitchen counter and I decided to add it impulsively.
+Many turkey chili recipes call for chicken broth, but I decided to replace the chicken broth with Tawny Port.
+Truth is, it was sitting on the kitchen counter and I decided to add it impulsively.
 That’s usually how I roll when I’m cooking.
 It worked wonderfully.
 The port added a sweetness and complexity to the overall flavor.
-Don’t worry, the alcohol will cook off so it’s safe to feed your little ones.
+Don’t worry, the alcohol will cook off, so it’s safe to feed your little ones.

 Ingredients